-Approximately six weeks prior to the on-site facility review, communications began with the Regional PREA Compliance Manager, Martalydee Martinez, who served as the primary point of contact for the facility.
-Both the PREA Pre-Audit Questionnaire, which had been initiated in May of 2019, and its supporting documentation were subsequently provided to the auditor via a secured flash drive approximately five weeks prior to the on-site audit; specifically, on August 12, 2019.
+Approximately four weeks prior to the on-site facility review, communications began with the Regional ADS PREA Compliance Manager, Denise Boyer, who served as the primary point of contact for the facility.
+Both the PREA Pre-Audit Questionnaire, which had been completed on January 30, 2020, and its supporting documentation were subsequently provided to the auditor via a secured flash drive approximately three weeks prior to the on-site audit; specifically, on February 24, 2020.
 Once the PREA Pre-Audit Questionnaire was received, the auditor immediately began to review its contents.
 In doing so, the auditor looked for both the material it contained, as well as for any omitted information.
 To assist with this process, the auditor utilized the PREA Compliance Audit Instrument and the Checklist of Policies/Procedures and Other Documents, which then helped to generate a chronological issue log sorted by ascending standards.
-As needed, the auditor submitted written requests to either the DOCCS PREA Coordinator or the Watertown Regional PCM for additional documents and/or clarification of the documents already provided.
+As needed, the auditor submitted written requests to either the New York DOCCS PREA Coordinator or the FCF Regional PCM for additional documents and/or clarification of the documents already provided.
 Agency staff quickly responded to all auditor requests for information by providing comment and/or documentation usually within one business day of the request.

-Along with the PREA Pre-Audit Questionnaire, the auditor was also provided documented proof of the PREA Audit Notice being posted throughout the facility at least six weeks prior to the on-site audit, specifically on July 24, 2019.
-Photos documenting the proliferation of these PREA Audit Notices were provided via the secured flash drive.
-In this, the auditor was provided 10 photos of PREA Audit Notices being posted throughout the facility on brightly colored bond paper in areas of high offender traffic, such as the Activities Building, offender dining area, offender housing areas, recreational area, Infirmary, Administration area, educational area, and Offender Visitation area.
+Along with the PREA Pre-Audit Questionnaire, the auditor was also provided a list of newly hired and promoted staff within the last 12 months, as well as lists of targeted offenders needed for interview purposes.
+The auditor was subsequently provided documented proof of the PREA Audit Notice being posted throughout the facility at least four weeks prior to the on-site audit, specifically on February 13, 2020.
+To allow offenders sufficient time to contact the auditor, either before or after the audit, the FCF mandated the postings to remain displayed until at least May 3, 2020.
+Photos documenting the proliferation of these PREA Audit Notices were provided via e-mail.
+In this, the auditor was provided 2 photos of the PREA Audit Notices that were posted throughout the facility on brightly colored yellow bond paper in areas of high offender traffic, such as offender dining rooms, offender housing areas, offender work areas, recreational areas, educational areas, and the Law Library.
 These notices, posted in both English and Spanish, contained large, bolded text that provided observers with notice of the audit, assurance and limitations of confidentiality regarding contact with the PREA auditor, as well as all necessary contact information for the PREA Auditor.
-The electronic file associated with the photos' properties, along with a statement provided by Regional PCM Martinez, both verify that the photos were, in fact, posted on said date.
+The Regional PCM subsequently verified that the PREA notices were, in fact, posted on said date.

-The auditor did not, however, receive any correspondence from either offenders or staff assigned to the Watertown Correctional Facility.
+The auditor did not, however, receive any correspondence from either offenders or staff assigned to the FCF.
 As well, the auditor did not receive any correspondence from non-incarcerated persons acting on behalf of any offender or agency associated with correctional custody.